Susan's Place Logo

 Stottie Girl

-Quote from: davina61 on Today at 03:33:04 AMXP21 with an Xpander memory card/unit.
+Quote from: davina61 on April 02, 2026, 03:33:04 AMXP21 with an Xpander memory card/unit.
 Still have it somewhere in the ex's loft.
 I got it to learn a bit about how they worked and wrote a simple game called guess the depth of oil, if you got it right the oil rig gushed and filled the screen.
 Commodore C64 Terminator game set with floppy disc ,cassette reader and some how to books.
 Then got a tower in which I fitted a gaming card, we spent hours playing Worms!!!

 Worms and Lemmings were class games!